 A number of forms must be submitted before a student can graduate with a Ph.D. from Indiana University in Counseling Psychology.
 The link listed below is a crucial resource for doctoral students as it contains important forms that need to be completed as students progress through the doctoral program.
-Periodically information may be posted through the doctoral student listserv about deadlines, but the ultimate responsibility for completing all paperwork rest with the students.
+Periodically information may be posted through the doctoral student listserv about deadlines, but the ultimate responsibility for completing all paperwork rests with the students.
 Therefore, students are encouraged to use this link: https://education.indiana.edu/students/graduates/index.html

-The following is a list of forms (note: not an exhaustive list) that students must file with the department administrative staff:
+The following is a list of forms (note: not an exhaustive list) that students must file using linked forms or e-docs initiated in One.iu.edu.
+Some forms also need to be shared with the department administrator who serves as the student support specialist.